RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 Save and close the file
 Check you web browser with your ubuntu instance ip address to see nginx serving php with the contents in the database displayed.

+## Task For This Project
+i.
+Launch an ubuntu instance and ssh into it. ii.
+Set up a LEMP Stack iii.
+Download a simple bootstrap code to host on your Stack.
+Use <wget https://github.com/startbootstrap/startbootstrap-agency/archive/gh-pages.zip>
+iv. unzip the folder host it on your LEMP Stack

+***Hint:*** unzip the folder with the command "unzip" if not installed, installed unzip with

+	sudo apt install unzip
+ Then move the whole folder you unziped to your project folder and update the server block configuration file.

 # Real Life Scenarios With LEMP Stack